 he Savannah River Site (SRS) Environmental Management System (EMS) implements the U.S. Department of Energy (DOE) commitment to sound environmental stewardship policy and practices.
-These safeguards protect air, water, land, and other natural, archaeological, and cultural resources that SRS construction, operations, maintenance, and decommissioning potentially affect.
+These safeguards protect air, water, land, and natural resources, as well as archaeological and cultural resources that SRS potentially affects.

-The EMS plans and evaluates SRS activities to protect public health and the environment, prevent pollution, and comply with applicable environmental and cultural resource protection requirements.
-SRS activities demonstrate the Site's commitment to minimize waste, manage water, foster renewable energy, reduce greenhouse gases, acquire sustainable services, remediate with a focus on sustainability, and observe best management practices, all vital components of environmental management.
-The SRS Site Sustainability Plan contains more information on DOE and SRS goals and the progress made toward achieving those goals.
+The EMS plans and evaluates SRS construction, operations, maintenance, and decommissioning activities to protect public health and the environment, prevent pollution, and comply with applicable environmental and cultural resource protection requirements.
+The way SRS conducts its actions demonstrates the Site's commitment to minimize waste, manage water, foster renewable energy, reduce greenhouse gases, acquire sustainable services, remediate with a focus on sustainability, and observe best management practices.
+All of these attributes are vital components of environmental management.
+The SRS Site Sustainability Plan contains more information on DOE and SRS goals and the progress made toward achieving these goals.

-2019 Highlights
+2020 Highlights